-- Saturday: Transfer overland from Antananarivo to Mahajanga by bus or 4x4 vehicles (approx. 16hours) and overnight in a hotel in Mahajanga. - Sunday: Transfer overland from Mahajanga to Mariarano (approx. 4hours) by 4x4 vehicles.
-Sunday at 2pm the expedition officially starts. - Sunday afternoon to Friday morning: participate in forest based courses and surveys. - Friday morning: Transfer overland from Mariarano to Mahajanga (approx.4hours) by bus or 4x4 vehicles, travel by bus from Mahajanga to Ambondromamy (approx. 10 hours), overnight here - Saturday: Transfer overland from Ambondromamy to Ambanja (approx. 8 hours) - Sunday morning: Transfer overland to Ankify, then travel by boat to Hellville Nosy Be (approx. 1 hour) and then by bus overland to Ambondrona camp, Nosy Be (approx. 1hour). - Sunday afternoon to Friday afternoon: participate in marine based courses. - Saturday: Transfer overland to Nosy Be airport for international or domestic flight
+- Saturday: Transfer overland from Antananarivo to Ambondromamy by bus or 4x4 vehicles (approx. 8hours) and overnight in a hotel in Ambondromamy. - Sunday: Transfer overland from Ambondromamy to Mariarano (approx. 8hours) by 4x4 vehicles.
+Sunday at 2pm the expedition officially starts. - Sunday afternoon to Friday morning: participate in forest based courses and surveys. - Friday morning: Transfer overland from Mariarano to Ambondromamy (approx. 8hours) by bus or 4x4 vehicles, and overnight in Ambondromamy. - Saturday morning: Travel overland from Ambondromamy to Antananarivo (approx. 8hours) and overnight in Antananarivo. - Sunday morning: Overland transfer to Antananarivo airport and flight to Nosy Be (approx. 2hours) and overland transfer to the marine site. - Monday morning to Friday afternoon: participate in marine based courses. - Saturday: Transfer overland to Nosy Be airport for international or domestic flight.